-Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Outpatient diagnostic tests and therapeutic services and supplies Prior authorization is required for Outpatient X-rays \$15 copay for Medicare-covered services.
+Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Outpatient diagnostic tests and therapeutic services and supplies Prior authorization is required for some diagnostic radiology services.
+Outpatient X-rays \$15 copay for Medicare-covered services.
 Outpatient X-rays \$15 copay for Medicare-covered services. some diagnostic radiology services.
 Genetic and Molecular diagnostic testing requires Prior Authorization Prior authorization is required for some therapeutic radiology services Prior authorization is required for supplies over \$750.
 Therapeutic radiology services \$60 copay for Medicare-covered services (such as radiation treatment for cancer).
 Therapeutic radiology services 30% of the total cost for Medicare-covered services (such as radiation treatment for cancer).
-Covered services include, but are not limited to: Medical supplies 20% of the total cost for Medicare-covered supplies.
+Covered services include, but are not limited to: • X-rays • Radiation (radium and isotope) therapy including technician materials and supplies • Surgical supplies, such as dressings • Splints, casts and other devices used to reduce fractures and dislocations • Laboratory tests • Blood - including storage and administration. • Other outpatient diagnostic tests Medical supplies 10% to 20% of the total cost for Medicare-covered supplies.
+Lab services \$0 copay for Medicare-covered services.
+Blood services \$0 copay for Medicare-covered services.
+Diagnostic tests and procedures \$0 to \$15 copay for Medicare-covered services.
+Diagnostic radiology services \$0 to \$100 copay for Medicare-covered services (such as MRIs and CT scans).
 Medical supplies 30% of the total cost for Medicare-covered supplies.
-X-rays Radiation (radium and isotope) therapy including technician materials and supplies Surgical supplies, such as Lab services \$0 copay for Medicare-covered services.
-Lab services \$0 copay for Medicare-covered services. dressings Splints, casts and other devices used to reduce fractures and dislocations Blood services \$0 copay for Medicare-covered services.
+Lab services \$0 copay for Medicare-covered services.
 Blood services 50% of the total cost for Medicare-covered services.
-Laboratory tests Blood - including storage and administration.
-Other outpatient diagnostic tests Diagnostic tests and procedures \$0 to \$10 copay for Medicare-covered services.
 Diagnostic tests and procedures 30% of the total cost for Medicare-covered services.
-Diagnostic radiology services \$0 to \$100 copay for Medicare-covered services (such as MRIs and CT scans).
-Diagnostic radiology services 30% of the total cost for Medicare-covered services (such as MRIs and CT scans).
+Diagnostic radiology services 30% of the total cost for Medicare-covered services 30% of the total cost for Medicare-covered services (such as MRIs and CT scans).